Tuesday, March 24, 2026

 CCR: How Did You Integrate Technologies?
 (Planning)

 Hello, reader.
 Welcome to my blog.
-This post is a plan for the CCR (Closed Camera Review).
+This post is a plan for the CCR (Creative Critical Reflection ).
 Let's begin.

 Context: